tushar-c23/YelpCamp/progress.md

 ## 22/12/2022
 - ### Error handling and Data validation
-    - Added basic client side form validation in the new and edit forms
+    - Added basic client side form validation in the new and edit forms.
+    - Added async and express custom error handlers.
+    - Added server side validation in adding new campground with JOI schema validation.